 - Add the sugar, baking soda and salt.

-- Prepare your flax egg by mixing one tablespoon of flaxseed meal with 3 tablespoons of hot water and leave to sit for a minute or so.
+- Prepare your flax egg by mixing one tablespoon of flaxseed meal with 3 tablespoons of hot water and leave to sit for a minute or so to become gloopy.

 - While your flax egg is waiting, add your soy milk (or other non-dairy milk), vanilla extract, olive oil and vinegar to your mixing bowl and stir.

 - Place into the oven to bake for 30 minutes or until a toothpick inserted into the center of one of the cakes comes out clean.